Professional learning and resources

 Professional learning programs to assist staff working with students from refugee backgrounds include:

 S.T.A.R.S. in Schools: supporting students from refugee backgrounds is a 5 hour Quality Assured professional learning course which supports schools in the successful resettlement of students from refugee backgrounds.
-Based on the STARS framework (Safety, Trust, Awareness, Responsibility and Skills), this professional learning will assist school staff in responding with sensitivity and awareness to provide effective teaching, learning and wellbeing strategies.
+Based on the STARS framework (Safety, Trust, Attachment, Responsibility and Skills), this professional learning will assist school staff in responding with sensitivity and awareness to provide effective teaching, learning and wellbeing strategies.

 Teaching students from a refugee background is a 20 hour Quality Assured professional learning program that helps classroom teachers K-12 develop the skills and knowledge to effectively teach students from refugee backgrounds in mainstream classrooms.
 It also outlines specialist personnel, external agencies, training programs and resources available to support students.
 Trained facilitators can assist in delivering training for schools.